 Secondary purpose: A basic understanding of the risk-focused examination approach related to actuarial services can help actuaries fulfill their roles in an examination.
 Additionally, company actuaries, peer reviewers, and internal and outside auditors can benefit from understanding the examination process and what is required of examiners.
+Further, it may be useful to all parties involved in an examination, both examiners and company representatives, to understand the typical work performed by the examining actuaries.
 The considerations contained herein are based on broad generalizations and are not intended to describe or establish any type of requirements.
 Each examination is evaluated on the basis of its own circumstances.
 The budget, time allocation, resources, desires of the Department of Insurance, preferences of the EIC, and other issues are considerations for an actuary participating in a risk-focused examination.